-Exercise 4.8: Coloring Data
+Exercise 4.10: Coloring Data

-This exercise is a continuation of Exercise 4.6.
+This exercise is a continuation of Exercise 4.8 (and optionally Exercise 4.9).
 If you do not have the exodus file open, you will need to finish that exercise before beginning this one.

 Let us change the color of the geometry to blue and give it a very pronounced specular highlight (that is, make it really shiny).
 Type in the following into the Python shell to get the representation and change the material properties.